kubetail-org/edge-csrf/packages/node-http/README.md

 ## API

-The following are named exports in the the `@edge-csrf/express` module:
+The following are named exports in the the `@edge-csrf/node-http` module:

 ### Types

 ```
-ExpressCsrfProtect - A function that implements CSRF protection for Express requests
+NodeHttpCsrfProtect - A function that implements CSRF protection for Node http requests

-  * @param {Request} request - The Express request instance
+  * @param {IncomingMessage} request - The Node HTTP module request instance
-  * @param {Response} response - The Express response instance
+  * @param {ServerResponse} response - The Node HTTP module response instance
   * @returns {Promise<void>} - The function completed successfully
   * @throws {CsrfError} - The function encountered a CSRF error
 ```